lrinkedewit/unit-11-auth-redo/README.md

 ```
 http://localhost:3000/signup
 ```
+  - Hint: Express doesn't parse cookies from the HTTP request by default.
+You'll need to add in that functionality somehow.
+Typically with express when we need to add in extra functionality, we do it with middleware.
+- [ ] In `server.js`, modify the `/secret` express route so that the `sessionController.isLoggedIn` middleware verifies the session BEFORE allowing the secret page to be rendered.

 ### Bcrypting passwords
 We are going to add a hook that will run before any passwords are saved that will bcrypt passwords before they are saved.